pharaox/carnalitas_agot/README.md

 All changes to other vanilla files made by Carnalitas and AGOT have been reconciled.
 The AGOT files have been taken as base, and Carnalitas changes have been applied on them.
 The effects are numerous and so are not listed here.
 One notable effect is that references to vanilla religions, faiths, culture, and titles present in the original Carnalitas no longer fill the logs with error messages.

+## Integration with AGOT Slavery System

+Starting with version 0.2.0, AGOT introduces its own slavery system.
+This system is still pretty rudimentary and mostly does not conflict with Carnalitas.
+This mod does not integrate of change any of its features.
+A better integration is available in the [CSR AGOT Compatibility](https://www.loverslab.com/files/file/25565-carnalitas-slavery-reimagined/) mod.

 ## Lore-based Slavery Doctrines

 This mod introduces a *A Song of Ice and Fire Lore* game rules setting for Carnalitas slavery doctrines, and makes it the default.
 If this setting is active, all faiths have accurate doctrines for *Righteous Faith Slavery* and *Hostile Faith Slavery* based on A Song of Ice and Fire lore research.
 The effect is similar to using the *Carnalitas Historical Slavery Doctrines* mod (available as a separate [Carnalitas](https://www.loverslab.com/files/file/14207-carnalitas-unified-sex-mod-framework-for-ck3/) download) in vanilla.